Do you have project-specific questions? Please contact:

 - The project is expected to have no material effect on any threatened and endangered species of birds or animals based on third party studies commissioned by Tradewind Energy.

-- Landowners will be participating and collecting royalty payments from the project.
+- Landowners will be participating and collecting property rent payments from the project.

-- The project will utilize significant local labor and materials for its construction and operations and will generate significant economic benefits to the local community.
+- The project will utilize significant local and regional labor and materials for its construction and operations and will generate significant economic benefits to the local community.

 - The project fits well with the surrounding area in terms of the existing infrastructure and commercial activities and enjoys broad community support.

-- The project, when completed, will offset approximately 600,000 tons of carbon dioxide emissions per year, 2,000 tons of NOx per year, and 2,800 tons of SO2 per year.
+- The project, when completed, will offset approximately 430,000 tons of carbon dioxide emissions per year.